-Following the completion of this offering, the size of our board of directors will be 11 members.
+Following the completion of this offering, our board of directors will be comprised of eleven members.
 However, one board seat is currently vacant and will remain vacant at the time we complete this offering.
 The holders of our Series B Preferred Stock and shares of common stock issued upon the conversion thereof are entitled to fill this seat, as described below.
-Immediately prior to the completion of this offering, we expect to enter into a stockholders agreement, or the Stockholders Agreement, with Squadron, which will provide that Squadron is entitled to fill this seat following the completion of this offering.
-See "Certain Relationships and Related Person Transactions - Squadron - Stockholders Agreement."

 Four of our directors serve pursuant to the board composition provisions of our amended and restated certificate of designations, preferences and rights of preferred stock, or the Preferred Stock Terms.
 The Preferred Stock Terms provide holders of our Series A Preferred Stock and shares of our common stock issued upon the conversion thereof with the right, exclusively and as a separate class, to elect two members of our board of directors, which are currently Mr. Pelizzon and Mr. Ruf, and provide holders of our Series B Preferred Stock and shares of our common stock issued upon the conversion thereof with the right, exclusively and as a separate class, to elect two members of our board of directors, which are currently Ms. Infante and one vacant seat.
-The Preferred Stock Terms will terminate concurrently with the conversion of all outstanding shares of our Series A Preferred Stock into shares of our common stock immediately prior to the completion of this offering.
-Immediately prior to the completion of this offering.
+We expect the Preferred Stock Terms to terminate concurrently with the conversion of all outstanding shares of our Series A Preferred Stock and Series B Preferred Stock into shares of our common stock immediately prior to the completion of this offering.
+Immediately prior to the completion of this offering, we expect to enter into a stockholders agreement, or the Stockholders Agreement, which will provide Squadron with certain board representation rights following the completion of this offering.
 See "Certain Relationships and Related Person Transactions - Squadron - Stockholders Agreement."